alshedivat/al-folio/_posts/2021-05-25-youtube-video.md

 layout: post
 title:  Lewa Baba Jaga
 date: 2021-05-25 14:00:00 +2000
-description: Our climbing
+description: The 'Baba Jaga' rock.
 ---

-Vlada on "Baba Jaga".

-This is a 30m rock in Zakrzówek.
+This is a 30m rock at Zakrzówek, Kraków.
 The rout difficulty is `VI` (Polish system) or `6a` (French).

 <div align="center">
 <p>